 I was awed at the cinematography, the lighting, the set design.
 I was equally awed at the choreography, the singing … and suffice it to say I was awed by the acting.

-Being the super fan that I am I couldn’t help but compare the actors with the original cast, after all, Lea Salonga and Simon Bowman are a tough act to follow.
+Being the super fan that I am I couldn’t help but compare the actors with the original cast, after all, Lea Salonga and Simon Bowman are tough acts to follow.

-Every now and then I caught a glimpse of Kim’s Lea which for me was a good thing, because it meant that I focused more on the character and not on the actress.
+Now and then, I caught a glimpse of Kim’s Lea which for me was a good thing because it meant that I focused more on the character and not on the actress.

 Chris was played by Alistair Brammer and he perfectly depicted the “sensitive, disillusioned soul” who fell in love with Kim.
 Vocally I would say he actually sang better than Simon Bowman. 🙂

-The phenomenal acting of Rachel Ann Go as Gigi came as no surprise.
-While part of us wished Isay Alvarez who was the the original actress in the role was in the cast, Rachel did not disappoint.
-As a matter of fact she was so good she made my arm hair stand on end.
+The phenomenal acting of Rachel Ann Go, as Gigi, came as no surprise.
+While part of us wished Isay Alvarez who was the original actress in the role was in the cast, Rachel did not disappoint.
+As a matter of fact, she was so good she made my arm hair stand on end.

-Jon Jon Briones as the Engineer did a bang up job and Jonathan Pryce would have been proud.
+Jon Jon Briones as the Engineer did a bang-up job and Jonathan Pryce would have been proud.
 His depiction of the role was definitely very Asian and, in my opinion, was more sleazy and playful.
-Each person who has played The Engineer have placed their own unique stamp to the role and Jon Jon has certainly made himself memorable to me.
+Each person who has played The Engineer has placed their own unique stamp on the role and Jon Jon has certainly made himself memorable to me.